-Vintners today have all kinds of tools and technologies to shape their wine, both in the vineyard and in the cellar.
-But the one thing they can’t control is the soil.
-So what is soil, exactly?
+Vintners today have all kinds of tools and technologies to shape their wine both in the vineyard and in the cellar.
+The one thing they cannot control is the soil.

-Coombsville is perhaps best understood by its proximity to the San Pablo Bay.
-The breezes that blow in from the Bay bring fog by day and cool air by night.
-The morning fog keeps temperatures from running up.
-And when the fog burns off, the breeze returns just as temperatures are hitting their daytime peak.
+The Coombsville climate is perhaps most influenced by its proximity to San Pablo Bay.
+The breezes that blow in from the bay bring fog by day and cool air by night.
+The morning fog keeps temperatures moderate.
+When the fog burns off, the breeze returns just as temperatures are hitting their daytime peak.

-Another thing the thermometer can’t tell you is how Coombsville’s geology affects its climate.
-Coombsville is surrounded by a partially collapsed caldera, the remnant of a fractured volcanic vent.
-The caldera’s half-bowl reaches some 1,800 feet in elevation and collects the cool marine air from the Bay.
+Coombsville’s geology also impacts the climate.
+Coombsville is surrounded by a partially collapsed caldera, which is the remnant of a fractured volcanic vent.
+The caldera’s half-bowl reaches 1,800 feet in elevation and collects the cool marine air from the bay.
 This also contributes to our long, slow growing season.

-Remarkably, it still is.
 Coombsville has always been pasture land.
-Always been a haphazard mosaic of modest houses, small ranches, rolling fields and scattered vineyards.
-It really didn’t matter what was happening in the rest of Napa, Coombsville never really changed.
+It has always been a haphazard mosaic of modest houses, small ranches, rolling fields and scattered vineyards.
+While Napa Valley evolved, Coombsville never really changed.
 Families come to live simply in Coombsville.
 It is comprised of approximately 11,000 acres, with less than 2,000 acres planted as vineyards.

 LESS THEN 2,000 ACRES OF COOMBSVILLE ARE UNDER VINE

-The family’s first move in the wine business was developing Napa's prestigious Appellations series of wines.
-The brand was unique in that it honored all the sub-regions of Napa Valley and the wines were world-class from the get-go.
-When the brand was originally conceived in 2002, Napa had thirteen AVA’s, a number that has grown to sixteen with the addition of Coombsville in December of 2011.
-The wine lived as a tenant in another winery for over a decade until the Martins established the Italics Winegrowers Estate in 2014.
-The Appellations program’s roots set quickly at their new home in Coombsville and supporters began making the pilgrimage to Italics when the cave doors opened in August of 2016.
-It is tough to imagine a more fitting place for a wine whose identity is expressing the profound diversity of Napa Valley’s terroir.
+Business changes and opportunities led to a step into the wine business by acquiring Napa's prestigious Appellations series of wines.
+The brand was unique in that it honored all the sub-regions of Napa Valley and the wines were outstanding from the beginning.
+When the brand was originally conceived in 2002, Napa had thirteen AVA’s, a number that has grown to sixteen with the addition of Coombsville in December 2011.
+The wine found a permanent home when Italics Winegrowers was established in 2014.
+Supporters began making the journey to Italics when the cave doors opened in August 2016.

-Today, the Appellations wines live within the Italics portfolio as an expression of the Martin family’s mission: to highlight the diversity of vineyards whose provenance deserve to represent their winegrowing communities.
+Today, the Appellations wines are an important part of the Italics portfolio.
 Napa Valley is fortunate to exist within one of the best winegrowing climates in the world.
-Appellations is the wine we use to draw your attention to the majesty of Napa Valley as a whole.
-To italicize it
+Appellations is the wine we use to draw your attention to the majesty of Napa Valley as a whole - to italicize it.

-The history of grape-growing in Coombsville dates to 1870, when the Carbone family purchased a large parcel on Coombsville Road.
+The history of grape growing in Coombsville dates to 1870 when the Carbone family purchased a large parcel on Coombsville Road.
 They opened a winery which, sadly, no longer exists.
-And for the next century, not a whole lot happened.
+Very little happened over the next century.

-Fast forward a hundred years.
-It’s 1970 and dozens of wineries are popping up along Highway 29 in Oakville and Rutherford and St. Helena.
-And Coombsville?
-Still largely untouched.
-By the 1990s, a number of up-valley wineries, looking to expand their production, came calling in search of additional sources of fruit.
-They were quick to spot Coombsville’s rolling benchlands which are neither mountainous nor flat but in that sweet spot right between.
+By 1970 dozens of wineries began popping up along Highway 29 in Oakville, Rutherford and St. Helena.
+The Coombsville area remained largely untouched.
+By the 1990’s, a number of Napa Valley wineries, looking to expand their production, began searching the area for additional sources of fruit.
+They were quick to notice Coombsville’s combination of benchlands and rolling terrain.